Smoked Pork Tamales with Taco Secret

 Combine 5 cups of coarsely chopped or shredded pork with the chile sauce and refrigerate until you’re ready to make tamales.

-To assemble the tamales, spread ½ cup of the masa on the smooth side of the corn husk, leaving ½-inch of the husk free of filling (the filling should be about ¼ inch thick).
+Spread ½ cup of the masa on the smooth side of the corn husk, leaving ½-inch of the husk free of filling (the filling should be about ¼ inch thick).
 Spoon a generous ¼ cup pork and sauce onto the center of the tamale.
 Fold the long sides of the tamale over the center, forming a cylinder, then fold the bottom to make a packet that is open on top.
 Repeat with remaining tamales.

 To steam the tamales, fill a large pot that will hold a steamer basket insert with about 4 inches of water.
 Leaving out the insert, heat the water to a boil.
 In the meantime, loosely fill the steamer basket with tamales, placing them alongside the basket with the opening faceup.
 Don’t pack them too tightly, steam needs to circulate freely for the tamales to cook evenly.